Budget 2026 boosts Wisma Putra funding for foreign policy roles

-KUALA LUMPUR: Budget 2026 provides significant support for the Ministry of Foreign Affairs to enhance its effectiveness in defending Malaysia’s foreign policy and national interests.
+KUALA LUMPUR: Budget 2026 provides significant support for the Ministry of Foreign Affairs to defend Malaysia’s foreign policy and national interests more effectively.

-The allocation strengthens Malaysia’s participation in initiatives led by international organisations including ASEAN, the United Nations, and BRICS.
+The budget strengthens Malaysia’s participation in international organisations including ASEAN, the United Nations, and the Non-Aligned Movement.

-This aligns with the MADANI government’s commitment to proactive, inclusive, and principled diplomacy according to the ministry.
+Wisma Putra stated this aligns with Malaysia’s policy of proactive, inclusive, and principled diplomacy under MADANI aspirations.

-The ministry received a total allocation of RM1.2 billion comprising RM982.7 million for Operating Expenditure and RM218.1 million for Development Expenditure.
+Wisma Putra received a total allocation of RM1.2 billion comprising RM982.7 million for operating expenses and RM218.1 million for development.

-The year 2026 marks a strategic shift following Malaysia’s completion of its ASEAN chairmanship in 2025.
+The ministry will shift focus in 2026 following the completion of Malaysia’s ASEAN chairmanship the previous year.

-The ministry will now focus on strengthening Malaysia’s diplomatic role regionally and globally in line with MADANI ECONOMY aspirations.
+It will now concentrate on strengthening Malaysia’s diplomatic role regionally and globally in line with MADANI ECONOMY aspirations.

-Wisma Putra expressed appreciation for the RM31.5 million special allocation for maintenance and replacement of embassy assets abroad.
+Wisma Putra appreciated the RM31.5 million special allocation for maintaining and replacing embassy assets abroad.

 This funding will help optimise the operational capacity of Malaysia’s diplomatic missions worldwide.

-The increased development expenditure will support restoration and upgrading of government-owned buildings overseas.
+The increased development expenditure will support restoration and upgrading of government-owned overseas buildings.

 These improvements will enhance Wisma Putra’s capacity to deliver more efficient consular and diplomatic services.